kodell80305/dune-weaver-wled/README.md

 ```
 All the test cases pass, where pass they all do something.
 I need to run these against a real controller and compare the behavior.
 There are definately things that don't act quite the same.
 The UI still has some issues ... my javascript and html is about 30 years out of date.

+## config.json parameters

+Sample configuration is:

+{
+  "colorOrder": "GRB",
+  "duration": 7,
+  "seg0s": 0,
+  "seg0e": 130,
+  "seg0bri": 128,
+  "seg0pwr": true,
+  "seg1s": 0,
+  "seg1e": 10,
+  "seg1bri": 128,
+  "seg1pwr": true,
+  "timer": 0,
+  "effect": "",
+  "defaultColor": [
+    0,
+    34,
+    255
+  ],
+  "individAddress": true
+}

+colorOrder - one of six values RGB, RBG, GRB, GBR, BRG, BGR   I'll flash what is supposed to be a Red/Green/Blue sequence.
+If you don't know the color order, it will be some trial and error to figure this one out.
+This doesn't get updated unless the service restarts.

+seg0s and seg0e are the starting and ending LED's for the strip around the table.  seg0bri and segPwr are mostly for the system to remember the last settings after a restart.
+seg1s and seg1e are starting/ending LEDS reservered but an under the table light (e.g. I use the bottom of the Omnobod as a display case).
+You'll be able to control on/off/brightness for this, and I may put a time-of-day scheduling in, but it's mostly for future use.
+It will respond to the brightness and on/off settings, but no effects or other control.

+ Use the actual number of LED's for.
+If you have a strip with individually addressable LED's, set "individAddress" to true.
+If you can only control blocks of three, set this to false.
+I've mostly tested with an individually addressable strip, so many of the effects are completely broken for the non-individually addressable case.

+timer doesn't do anything right now.
+But it will

+So set seg0s, seg0e and colorOrder and ignore the rest for now.  seg0bri, seg0pwr, defaultColor are used to store whatever you did last ... after a reboot/restart, system should restore itself to it's previous state (except for power?)